A Robust Model-Based Approach for Continuous-Time Policy Evaluation with Unknown L\'evy Process Dynamics: Introduction

 This paper focuses on the continuous-time policy evaluation (CTPE) problem, which is one of the most fundamental problems in RL.
-The continuous-time dynamics under a given policy is governed by the following stochastic differential equation (SDE):
+The continuous-time dynamics under a given policy are governed by the following stochastic differential equation (SDE):

 where $W_{t}$ is a standard Wiener process, and $L_{t}^\alpha$ is a symmetric $2 \alpha$-stable L\'evy process with $\alpha \in (0, 1)$.
 In general, the original continuous-time dynamics depends on the action.
-However, in the policy evaluation problem, we substitute the policy directly, resulting in a continuous-time dynamics that depends only on the state.
+However, in the policy evaluation problem, we substitute the policy directly, resulting in continuous-time dynamics that depend only on the state.
 We assume that the drift term ${\drift}(x)$ and diffusion terms $\Sigma(x), \sigma(x)$ are unknown and independent of time.
 Unlike traditional continuous-time models that often assume $\sigma \equiv 0$, our model incorporates both Brownian motion and non-Gaussian, heavy-tailed L\'evy processes.
 Many real-world stochastic processes, such as financial returns, network traffic in communication systems, anomalous diffusion in physics, are better described by L\'evy processes rather than purely Gaussian models \cite{clauset2009power,huang2023model,humphries2010environmental,MeKl00,samorodnitsky1996stable,tankov2003financial,zaslavsky2002chaos}.
-This generalized framework enhances versatility in capturing complex real-world stochastic behaviors.
-The goal of CTPE is to estimate the value function defined as:
+This generalized framework enhances versatility in capturing complex stochastic behavior in real-world systems.
+The goal of CTPE is to estimate the value function

 using only trajectory data generated by the underlying dynamics \eqref{eq:underlying_dynamics}.
 Here, $\beta$ is a given discounted coefficient, and $r$ is a given reward function.
 The key difference between CTPE and policy evaluation in the MDP framework is that CTPE aims to estimate an integral over continuous time, whereas in discrete-time decision-making problems, the objective is to estimate a cumulative sum over discrete time.